AstraZeneca names Dunoyer CFO as drug sales, profits drop

 LONDON AstraZeneca (AZN.L) promoted Marc Dunoyer to be its new chief financial officer on Thursday, plugging a gap in the British drugmaker's top management team as it grapples with falling sales and profits.

-Dunoyer, 61, who joined from rival GlaxoSmithKline (GSK.L) in June and currently heads portfolio and product strategy, will replace well-respected finance chief Simon Lowth, whose departure to join BG Group BG.L had been announced.
+Dunoyer, 61, who joined from rival GlaxoSmithKline (GSK.L) in June and currently heads portfolio and product strategy, will replace well-respected finance chief Simon Lowth, whose departure had been announced.

 Hit by generic competition to key drugs, sales and profits at AstraZeneca continued to slide in the third quarter, underscoring the challenge facing Chief Executive Pascal Soriot, who has been in the job for just over a year.